 Criteria for retaining a renewable entrance scholarship include both number of credits and GPA standing.
 Renewal will not be considered if these requirements are not met.

-The academic standing required for renewal is a 3.70 combined, sessional GPA for all courses taken during the Fall and Winter terms, except for Med-P and Law students.
+The academic standing required for renewal is a 3.70 combined, sessional GPA for all courses taken during the Fall and Winter terms, except for Pre-Med, Pre-Dent and Law students (see below).

-- Med-P students: Scholarships awarded to CEGEP students entering the medical program are renewable provided the recipient achieves Dean's Honour List standing (top 10%) at the end of the Med-P year in the Faculty of Science and at the end of each promotion period in the Faculty of Medicine.
+- Pre-Med and Pre-Dent students: Scholarships awarded to CEGEP students entering the medical or dental programs are renewable provided the recipient achieves Dean's Honour List standing (top 10%) at the end of the Pre-Med or Pre-Dent year in the Faculty of Science and at the end of each promotion period in the Faculty of Medicine or Dentistry.

 Non-renewal and extenuating circumstances

 Notification of renewal/non-renewal of entrance scholarships is sent out by the Scholarships and Student Aid Office at the end of the regular academic year, once all the final marks have been entered.
 If a student does not meet all renewal criteria due to extenuating circumstances, there is an appeal process in place.
 The Scholarships Review Subcommittee (SRS) of the Committee on Enrolment and Student Affairs will review the files of students who have documented extenuating circumstances for not meeting the standard for renewal.
 Students must provide a written explanation, all supporting documentation and a signed consent form.
 For more information please scholarships [at] mcgill.ca (contact the Scholarships & Student Aid Office).